IOPS vs. Throughput vs. Latency – Measuring Storage Performance

 So how do you tackle performance issues when vendors only give you part of the story?
 Measuring storage performance is more of a combination.
 IT professionals should gauge latency in addition to IOPS and throughput for a more accurate depiction of what is happening in your storage infrastructure.

 Because of the general similarities of IOPS vs. throughput vs. latency, it can be easy to confuse the three while talking about storage performance (or start to use them interchangeably).
 Some folks have even begun to mix up bandwidth with these performance measures.
 See their descriptions below, and learn about some conceptual tips that can help you differentiate.

 This storage metric describes the amount of data able to flow through a point in the data path over a given time.
 Throughput is typically the best storage metric when measuring data that needs to be streamed rapidly, such as images and video files.

 Many flash vendors use IOPS to measure performance.
 IOPS, or Input/Output operations per second, measures the number of storage transactions processed through a system each second.
 This metric is a great way to measure smaller data objects like web traffic logs.

 IOPS vs. Throughput

-To summarize the difference in throughput vs. IOPS, IOPS is a count of the read/write operations per second, but throughput is the actual measurement of read/write bits per second that are transferred over a network.
+To summarize the difference between throughput vs. IOPS, IOPS is a count of the read/write operations per second, but throughput is the actual measurement of read/write bits per second that are transferred over a network.
 To visualize this in a typing context, IOPS would be similar to words per second (where words can be different lengths, but only whole words are being measured), and throughput would be characters per second (where characters are the indivisible component).
 You can also think about this contrast as IOPS vs. read/write speed.

 Latency describes the time required for a sub-system to process a single data request or transaction.
 With flash storage, read latency includes the time it takes to navigate through the various network connectivity.
 Once this process is completed, latency also includes the time it takes find the required data blocks and to prepare to transfer data.